The following was compiled from the IIO Instructor Information Session,

 Don't use categorical statements such as: 'there is no exposure', 'there is no cover', 'insured is not liable'.
 As most things in life, there are few definitives.
 If you must use such prefaces, you will likely need to provide a supporting explanation.
 To illustrate, a sample question which is a common pitfall: a Standard Fire policy, advise whether theft of a satellite dish would be covered.
 (3 marks).
 Answer: not covered; this is both correct and incorrect.
 While satellite dishes have some cover afforded to them (subject to differing deductibles), theft is not a covered peril.
 How would you mark this answer?
 Give one mark?
 Two marks?
 Three marks?
 The student only got one mark, this is technically a failing grade (for that question).
 This particular question had 10 such scenarios for a total of 30 marks, each of which could not be answered with either a 'covered' or 'not covered' response.

-to list 10 types of business interruption cover.
-The question was worth
+10 types of business interruption cover.
+The question was worth 30 marks.

-30 marks.
-Rather than just list 'contingent business interruption - leader/magnet'
+Rather than just list 'contingent business interruption - leader/magnet' as one

-as one type, it was not uncommon to see students elaborate by using an
+type, it was not uncommon to see students elaborate by using an example

-example (contrary to a point made earlier) by stating something to the
+(contrary to a point made earlier) by stating something to the effect that 'the

-effect that 'the insured card store in the Eaton Centre would be covered
+insured card store in the Eaton Centre would be covered if Eaton's went

-if Eaton's went bankrupt'.
-Those familiar with commercial business interruption
+bankrupt'.
+Those familiar with commercial business interruption will know that

-will know that this is also not wholly correct.
-Bankruptcy is not an insured
+this is also not wholly correct.
+Bankruptcy is not an insured peril.
+Also, the

-loss of income.
+income.
 This example also illustrates another point made earlier.
+A marker is

-A marker is always seeking a student's understanding of the coverage in
+always seeking a student's understanding of the coverage in question.
+In this

-question.
-In this case, while the student had the coverage type correct,
+case, while the student had the coverage type correct, the corresponding

 EXAM TIME--GOOD LUCK!!!